chboishabba/dashitest/trading/docs/buy_hold_degeneracy.md

   shadow promotion, action, and would-veto events.
 See `TRADER_CONTEXT.md:102095`.

-Ternary simplex (optional, diagnostic clarity):
+Ternary simplex (diagnostic clarity):

 * Normalize `p_bad`, `plane_abs`, `stress` to sum to 1 and plot in a simplex.
   Color by action and mark promote/tie/reject.
-See `TRADER_CONTEXT.md:102127`.
+See `TRADER_CONTEXT.md:102116`.

 Minimum per-step fields needed for plots: